bibleexchange/romans__textbook/textbook/en/romans-en.md

 Four-footed beasts - Bulls of the Egyptians.
 Creeping things - serpent of the Assyrians.
 The word &quot;change&quot; means to forsake one thing for another, to change one thing into another. ( Psalm 106:20).
 God gave them up, and turned them over.
-1:24-32
+1:24—32

 Stifler says: &quot;Whatever morality there is in the world is due, not to human nature but to the restraining power of God.&quot;
 The great good they once had is now turned to great corruption.
 Their corruption and guilt is clear and the judgment is set. &quot;&hellip;They which commit such things are worthy of death&hellip;&quot;
 Wherefore God gave them up not passively but actually.
 Because they forsook God He gave them up!
 Three times we read that &quot;God gave them up.&quot;

 ### Turn to: uncleanness, lusts of their own hearts.
-Vs. 24-25
+Vs. 24—25

 ### Turned to: a reprobate mind, things not convenient.
-Vs. 26-28
+Vs. 26—28

 Those who did not retain God in their knowledge are given over to a reprobate mind.
 These had knowledge of God, but rejected that knowledge.
 Reprobate means one who is rejected or cast away.
 God gave them over to a reprobate mind; a vain empty mind, worthless, good for nothing devoid of all true knowledge and judgment; incapable of approving what is truly good, or of disapproving that which is evil; a mind that has lost all conscience of things, and is disapproved of by God, and all good men: - Gill Bible Exposition There is a point when God will cut off a man that rejects the conviction of the Holy Ghost.

 Homosexuality is plainly denounced as sin.
 The Scripture is quite clear in the description of this wicked sin.
 This sin will invoke the wrath of God.This sin is result of rejecting God.

-Romans 1:26-27&mdash; For this cause God gave them up unto vile affections: for even their women did change the natural use into that which is against nature: And likewise also the men, leaving the natural use of the woman, burned in their lust one toward another; men with men working that which is unseemly, and receiving in themselves that recompence of their error which was meet.
+Romans 1:26—27— For this cause God gave them up unto vile affections: for even their women did change the natural use into that which is against nature: And likewise also the men, leaving the natural use of the woman, burned in their lust one toward another; men with men working that which is unseemly, and receiving in themselves that recompence of their error which was meet.

 To being filled with all unrighteousness.
-1:29-31 all unrighteousness, fornication, wickedness, covetousness, maliciousness-(vicious) full of envy, murder, debate, deceit, malignity, whisperers, Backbiters, haters of God, despiteful, proud, boasters, inventors of evil things, disobedient to parents, Without understanding, covenantbreakers, without natural affection,, implacable-(never satisfied) unmerciful
+1:29—31 all unrighteousness, fornication, wickedness, covetousness, maliciousness-(vicious) full of envy, murder, debate, deceit, malignity, whisperers, Backbiters, haters of God, despiteful, proud, boasters, inventors of evil things, disobedient to parents, Without understanding, covenantbreakers, without natural affection,, implacable-(never satisfied) unmerciful

-## Jewish/Religious Guilt &mdash; 2:1-29
+## Jewish/Religious Guilt — 2:1—29

 (Sinners **Within** the Law are Deserving of God&apos;s Wrath)

 Romans chapter two talks about the guilty Jew or the guilty religious person.
 The Jew refused to obey The Light of Revelation.
 In this chapter we see the Jew condemning others, just as the Pharisees did.
 This chapter also talks about the circumcision of the heart, which is most important.

-### GOD IS NO RESPECTER OF PERSONS			2:1-16
+### GOD IS NO RESPECTER OF PERSONS			2:1—16

 The opening word of the chapter: therefore connects this chapter to the first chapter.
 Those who could judge between right and wrong would have been totally in agreement with the condemnation of the heathen in Chapter 1.
 Those who considered themselves morally good whether Jew or Gentile could easily condemn the heathen, but here Paul charges the religious hypocrites that they have condemned themselves.
  Paul is addressing those who were self righteous.

-#### Those who judge others and do the same things have condemned themselves. &mdash; Vs. 1
+#### Those who judge others and do the same things have condemned themselves. — Vs. 1

 Moral man justifies himself saying he is not as bad as others.
 The man that condemns another for breaking the law and himself as well breaks the law is without a defense.
 This man condemns himself with the words he condemns another.